Eisenstein classes and generating series of modular symbols in $\mathrm{SL}_N$: Introduction

-\end{thm} The constant term is a linear combination of values at $s=0$ of partial zeta functions, and can be interpreted as a linking number in torus bundles (see \cite{bergeronsmf} for the case of a real quadratic field).
+\end{thm} The constant term is a linear combination of partial zeta functions at $s=0$, and can be interpreted as a linking number in torus bundles (see \cite{bergeronsmf} for the case of a real quadratic field).

 \begin{rmk} The construction of the Eisenstein class in this paper uses the Mathai-Quillen formalism and shares some similarities with the construction of Bergeron-Charollois-Garcia in \cite{bcg,bcgcrm}.
 In \cite{bcg}, inspired by the existence of a similar cocycle due to Charollois-Sczech \cite{cs2016} and the construction by Garcia \cite{garcia} of differential forms via superconnections, the authors construct a lift